Yuiffy/suiji-sui-button/README.md

 Program: MIT

-Audio: According to the [Hololive secondary creation licence](https://www.hololive.tv/terms).

-This project is a work of fans and is not related to the official Hololive.
+This project is a work of fans and is not related to the official VirtuaReal.

 ## Special Thanks

+This project is modified based on monoAI's [Luna button](https://github.com/monoai/luna-button).

 This project is modified based on zyzsdy's [Aqua button](https://github.com/zyzsdy/aqua-button).

-The creator of this project would like to thank the contributors for their translation/voice work and the Luna Candy Kingdom Discord server for their help and support in developing this site.